Guardians vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and the Chicago Cubs will play Jose Ramirez and the Cleveland Guardians on Friday at Wrigley Field, at 2:20 PM ET.
+Tanner Bibee will take the mound for the Cleveland Guardians in the second of a three-game series against the Chicago Cubs and Nico Hoerner on Saturday at 7:15 PM ET.

-Bookmakers list the Cubs as -165 moneyline favorites, while giving the underdog Guardians +140 moneyline odds to win.
-An 8.5-run total has been set for the game.
+Bookmakers list the Cubs as -145 moneyline favorites, while giving the underdog Guardians +120 moneyline odds.
+The matchup's over/under has been listed at 7.5 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.